MonikaZemankiewicz/virtualtour-frontend/README.md

+# Website for sharing and viewing 360 media

+The goal of this project was to design and develop a website that allows its users to share, view, and download 360-degree media.
+The website was built with React and Django.
+It provides features such as:
-# Website for sharing and viewing 360 images, videos and virtual tours, with built in interactive 360 image viewer.
+- uploading your own images, videos and virtual tours
+- viewing uploaded images with built in interactive 360 image viewer
+- viewing shared media of other users (with search option)

 ## Use case diagram for the website: